NoSequel/TabAPI/README.md

 # Support
 We currently support 2 NMS versions, ``v1_8_R3`` and ``v1_7_R4``, we're willing to support more versions in the future, and feel free to open a pull request if you are able to add a version.

+# Known Issues
+- There is some weird flickering on tab with the skulls, not the text, just the skulls.

 # Usage
 The usage is very easy - here's an example: